-- A13.
+A13.
 Networks and the firms within the network may be structured in a variety of ways; however, in all cases networks are external to the firm.
 In some instances, network firms may provide services (e.g., resources) that are used by the firm in its system of quality management.
-There may also be circumstances when the network includes other structures or organizations that establish requirements for the firm related to its system of quality management, or provides services.
-For the purposes of this ISQM, any requirements established by the network regarding the firm's system of quality management or services or resources provided by the network that the firm chooses to implement or use in its system of quality management that are obtained from the network, network firms or another structure or organization in the network are considered "network requirements or network services." - A14.
-The IESBA Code provides guidance in relation to the terms "network" and "network firm."
+There may also be circumstances when the network includes other structures or organisations that establish requirements for the firm related to its system of quality management, or provides services.
+For the purposes of this ASQM, any requirements established by the network regarding the firm's system of quality management or services or resources provided by the network that the firm chooses to implement or use in its system of quality management that are obtained from the network, network firms or another structure or organisation in the network are considered "network requirements or network services."